metacpan/metacpan-cpan-extracted/distros/C/Config-PL/README.md

 You can add search path by specifying path as follows.
 (EXPERIMENTAL)

-    use Config::PL ':path' => 'path/config/dir';
+    use Config::PL ':path' => '/path/config/dir';

-__THIS SOFTWARE IS IN ALPHA QUALITY.
-IT MAY CHANGE THE API WITHOUT NOTICE.__
+**THIS SOFTWARE IS IN ALPHA QUALITY.
+IT MAY CHANGE THE API WITHOUT NOTICE.**

 # FUNCTION